Yandex Cloud

 yc managed-clickhouse cluster update --help

-2. Specify the required disk type and storage size in the update cluster command:
+2. Specify the required disk type and storage size in the cluster update command:

 yc managed-clickhouse cluster update <cluster_name_or_ID> \